NH House makes history approving legalization bill, then settles for sending decriminalization bill to Senate (where it gets killed)

 As a result, the House reconsidered its position.
 After passing a more modest "decriminalization" bill, HB 1625, in a 215-92 vote, the House decided not to send HB 492 to the Senate.

-HB 1625 would reduce the penalty for possessing up to an ounce of marijuana to a violation and a fine of up to $100.
-Click here to send a message to your senator in support of HB 1625.
+HB 1625 would have reduced the penalty for possessing up to an ounce of marijuana to a violation and a fine of up to $100, but the Senate refused to hold a hearing on the bill.

 HB 621, as amended by the House, would reduce the penalty for possessing up to a quarter ounce of marijuana, making it a civil fine of up to $200.
 This bill passed the House by a surprising 214-115 margin and will move to the Senate.
 Sadly, Gov. Maggie Hassan says she opposes any reform other than a very limited medical marijuana bill.